cmyui/website-docs/en/fokabot.md

 - `!last` - Show info (and gained PP, if it was an osu! standard score) about the last submitted score
 - `!with <mods>` - Show PP for the previous requested beatmap with requested mods.
 Supported mods are `RX, NF, EZ, HD, HR, DT, HT, NC, FL, SO.`.
 Don't use spaces for multiple mods (eg: `!with HDHR` or `!with HDDTRX`)

+### Premium-only commands
+- `!c <newUsername>` - This allows users to change their username, without having to visit the website.
+- `!q` - Just like the bloodcat command, this can be used in multiplayer, or in spectator mode to grab a quick link to download the map.
+The only difference being, the map download is directly from Akatsuki and is generally <i>much</i> faster than the bloodcat download (which is also given as a fallback).

+### QAT-only commands
+- `!map <rank/love/unrank> <set/map> <beatmap_id> <game_mode>` - This allows the QAT member to change the ranked status of a beatmap.

 ### Admin commands
 - `!system restart` - Restart the server.
 Everyone will be disconnected and reconnected automatically
 - `!system status` - Show server status